 - How could they address the lack of competitive intelligence about the talent market?

 - Would a departmental reorganization be a reliable alternative to not hiring for the position?

 What they were doing:

 Traditionally, the hospital used online job boards and LinkedIn to target talent, but the response of qualified applicants proved disappointing.
-The administration determined without research and competitive intelligence; it would be difficult for the administration to know if the talent with required skills and qualifications were available in the market.
-The leadership decided it was time to partner with a recruiting firm to examine the market.
+The administration determined without research and competitive intelligence, it would be difficult for the administration to know if the talent with required skills and qualifications were available in the market.
+The leadership decided it was time to partner with an executive recruiting firm to examine the market.